learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ### Your Work in GitHub

-Every time you run `learn test`, all the changes you've made locally will be stored on your GitHub fork of the repo.
+Every time you run `learn test`, all the changes you've made locally will be automatically pushed to your GitHub fork of the repo.
 If you head back to your repo after running `learn test`, you should see a message that a new branch, `fis-wip`, has been created:

 ![pr_prompt](https://curriculum-content.s3.amazonaws.com/phase-0/configuring-the-student-portal/fis-wip.jpg)